UniHD-CEG/CLAIRE-ROP/README.md

   - [Totalsegmentator](https://github.com/wasserth/TotalSegmentator )

-Usage:
+Instruction:

-Define the number of available GPUs and your dataset category (S or L) and run Partitioning.sh
+Define the number of available GPUs and your dataset category (S or L) in (`Partitioning.sh`) and run the script.